IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 - create principals for each Kafka broker.
 - create a keytab file (one for each broker, or a common file that contains keys for all principals), safely transfer them to the brokers
 - prepare the Kerberos configuration file `krb5.conf` - all brokers can have the same file
-- create a JAAS configuration file - make sure to configure the login module that is included in the security provider of the JRE that runs the brokers.
+- create a JAAS configuration file for each broker - make sure to configure the login module which is included in the security provider of the JRE that runs the brokers.
   For IBM Java, use `com.ibm.security.auth.module.Krb5LoginModule`, for openJDK or Oracle Java use `com.sun.security.auth.module.Krb5LoginModule` and the corresponding parameters of the login module.
-- configure GSSAPI in the brokers configuration files, typically `server.properties`.
+- configure GSSAPI in the brokers' configuration files, typically `server.properties`.
-- For SASL_SSL, also the TLS encryption settings must be configured.
+- For SASL_SSL, server certificates and perhaps a truststore for Kafka clients must be provided, and the TLS encryption settings must be configured.

 ## Operator setup

 ### Precondition

 1. You have created principals in the KDC for the consumer and the producer.
-2. You have created a keytab file for the principal and have transferred it in a secure manner to the Streams servers or to your SPL projects *etc* directory.
+2. You have created a keytab files for the principals and have transferred them in a secure manner to the Streams servers or to your SPL projects *etc* directory.

 When you create a consumer group by using user defined parallelism (`@parallel` annotation in SPL) you most likely share one principal and one keytab file with all replicated consumers.